socialappslab/appcivist-platform/README.md

 # The AppCivist Project

 **AppCivist ([www.appcivist.org](www.appcivist.org))** is a software platform for democratic assembly and collective action that lets users design and build their own Assemblies, with modular components, to organize democratic action.
-The project  is a collaboration between the [Social Apps Lab @ CITRIS](http://citris-uc.org/initiatives/social-apps-lab/) at the University of California, Berkeley and [Inria@Silicon Valley](https://project.inria.fr/siliconvalley/).
+The project was developed as a collaboration between the [Social Apps Lab @ CITRIS](http://citris-uc.org/initiatives/social-apps-lab/) at the University of California, Berkeley and [Inria@Silicon Valley](https://project.inria.fr/siliconvalley/).

 ## AppCivist Core Platform